-In this subsection we assume the guest has decided how much memory (q_m) , or q for short) it wants to bid for and show how much it should bid for it (p(q)).
-For the simple case of an exact desired memory quantity $(m = 1, r_m = q_m = q)$, for any value q, bidding the mean unit valuation of the desired quantity $p(q) = \frac{V(base+q)-V(base)}{q}$ is the best strategy, no matter what the other guests do.
-By bidding lower than p(q), the guest risks losing the auction; by bidding higher it risks operating at a loss (paying more than what it thinks the memory is worth).
+In this subsection we assume the guest has decided how much memory (q_m) , or q for short) it wants to bid for and show how much it should bid for it.
+For the simple case of an exact desired memory quantity $(m = 1, r_m = q_m = q)$, for any value q, bidding the mean unit valuation of the desired quantity (the slope $s(q) = \frac{V(base+q)-V(base)}{q}$) is the best strategy, no matter what the other guests do.
+By bidding lower than p = s(q), the guest risks losing the auction; by bidding higher it risks operating at a loss (paying more than what it thinks the memory is worth).

-For less simple cases when the guest bids for a range of memory quantities up to q, if the valuation function is (at least locally, in the range up to q) concave monotonically rising, bidding p(q) is still the best strategy for q regardless of other guests' bids: p(q) is the guest's minimal valuation for the range because the unit valuation drops with the quantity.
-See, for example, Figure 3, where the valuation function is above the line connecting the valuation of 1200 MB with the base (400 MB) valuation.
-Since the connecting line's slope is the mean unit valuation of 1200MB, any point above the line is a point whose mean unit valuation is higher than that of 1200MB.
+For less simple cases when the guest bids for a range of memory quantities up to q, if the valuation function is (at least locally, in the range up to q) concave monotonically rising, bidding p = s(q) is still the best strategy for q regardless of other guests' bids: s(q) is the guest's minimal valuation for the range because the unit valuation drops with the quantity.
+See, for example, Figure 3a, where the valuation function is above the line connecting the valuation of 1200 MB with the base (400 MB) valuation.
+Since the connecting line's slope is the mean unit valuation of 1200MB, any point above the line is a point whose mean unit valuation is higher than the mean unit valuation of 1200MB.

-In the rest of the cases, the valuation function is nonconcave or not even monotonically rising.
-In such functions, the mean unit-valuation p(q) may rise locally with quantity: For example, in Figure 3, p(2200MB) is higher p(1800MB).
-This means that simply bidding for 2200MB with a unit-price of p(2200MB) may result in getting a memory quantity for which the guest is not willing to pay as much.
+In the remaining cases, the valuation function is nonconcave or not even monotonically rising.
+In such functions, the mean unit-valuation s(q) may rise locally with quantity: in Figure 3b, for example, s(2200MB) > s(1800MB).
+This means that simply bidding for 2200MB with a unitprice of s(2200MB) may result in getting a memory quantity for which the guest is not willing to pay that much.
 The guest can avoid getting quantities for which the mean unit valuation is lower than its bid price by excluding those quantities from its bid using the forbidden ranges mechanism.
-In this example, the guest uses a forbidden range to exclude the quantities [1700, 2000] MBs of memory from its range, since it is not economical to bid for them with a unit price of p(2200MB).
+In this example, the guest uses a forbidden range to exclude the quantities [1700, 2000] MBs of memory from its range, since it is not economical to bid for them with a unit price of s(2200MB).

-The forbidden ranges mechanism allows the guest to bid p(q) without a risk of operating at a loss.
-However, the guest may have something to gain by bidding with a unit-price that is less than p(q).
+The forbidden ranges mechanism allows the guest to bid s(q) without the risk of operating at a loss.
+However, the guest may have something to gain by bidding with a unitprice that is less than s(q).
 If the guest does not get the maximal memory quantity it bid for, it can try exploring its strategy space.
 It can retain q, lower the bid price, and decrease the forbidden ranges.
-Thus the guest enables the host to give it a partial allocation in more cases, when the alternative might be not getting any memory at all.
-In Figure 3, the lowest bid-price worth exploring is labeled as "Low Slope": it eliminates any need of forbidden ranges.
+Thus the guest allows the host to give it a partial allocation in more cases, when the alternative might be not getting any memory at all.
+In Figure 3b, the lowest bid-price worth exploring is labeled the low slope: it eliminates the need for forbidden ranges.